Shantang3/ACE-CPT-Notes/Personal Notes/Chr11: Integrated Exercise Programming.md

 - Muscular endurance

-- Flexibility: static stretching, proprioceptive neuromuscular facilitation (PNF, hold-relax, contract-relax, hold-relax with agonist contraction), dynamic stretching, ballistic stretching, self-myofascial release (foam roller).
+- Flexibility: static stretching, proprioceptive neuromuscular facilitation (PNF, hold-relax, contract-relax, hold-relax with agonist contraction), dynamic stretching, ballistic stretching, self-myofascial release (apply pressure to tight, restricted areas of fascia and underlying muscles, such as using foam roller; followed by static stretching).

 ![IMG_1112](https://github.com/Shantang3/ACE-CPT-Notes/assets/25567822/5444c3a0-8570-4b33-81b6-ccb2b67983bf)

-Two neurological properties of stretching: autogenic inhibition (activation of Golgi tendon organ GTO inhibits a muscle spindle response) and reciprocal inhibition (activation of a muscle on one side of joint, i.e. the agonist, coincidents with neural inhibition of the opposing muscle, i.e., ).
+Two neurological properties of stretching: autogenic inhibition (activation of Golgi tendon organ GTO inhibits a muscle spindle response) and reciprocal inhibition (activation of a muscle on one side of the joint, i.e. the agonist, coincident with neural inhibition of the opposing muscle, i.e., antagonist to facilitate movement).

 ![IMG_1112](https://github.com/Shantang3/ACE-CPT-Notes/assets/25567822/5444c3a0-8570-4b33-81b6-ccb2b67983bf)